v-hearya/skype-docs/Skype/Trusted-Application-API/docs/Samples.md

 # Trusted Application API samples

-To jump start developement with the Trusted Application API, we've created two sample applications that you can clone or download from our **GitHub** OfficeDev organization.
+To jump start developement with the Trusted Application API, we've created the following sample applications that you can clone or download from our **GitHub** OfficeDev organization.

 ## QuickStart application samples